 The vision for the Waterfront Seattle Program will be delivered over time and in phases.
 In addition to the schedule below, the waterfront projects can also be viewed on our interactive map.

-The charts below illustrate the budget and funding sources for Waterfront Seattle.
-These show the adopted 2017-2022 Capital Imrpovement Program budget.
+The charts below illustrate the anticipated 2018 budget and funding sources for Waterfront Seattle.
+The final 2018 budget and funding sources are pending the City Council budget process in fall 2017.
 Seawall Project budget and funding sources are tracked separately.

 Local Improvement District (LID)

 The Waterfront Strategic Plan identifies a LID as a key component of the funding strategy.
 A LID is a funding tool by which property owners financially contribute to a project that will increase the value of their property.